mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-xorg-and-vnc-servers.md

 ---
 layout: post
-title: "Linode: Xorg and VNC servers"
+title: "Xorg and VNC servers on Linode VM"
 ---

 Configuring a minimal VNC and Xorg Server on a Linode virtual machine.